codingCapricorn/MCMC-Algorithm-Implementation/README.md

 # MCMC-Algorithm-Implementation

-Markov Chain Monte Carlo(MCMC)-A ML Algo for posterior distribution
+Markov Chain Monte Carlo(MCMC)-A Machine Learning Algorithm for posterior distribution

 MCMC methods are used to approximate the posterior distribution of a parameter of interest by random sampling in a probabilistic space.